aliciaoberholzer/30DayMapChallenge/README.md

 Day 2: Lines 〰️

 While making my day 1 map, I learned about Japan's abundant river network and was inspired to represent the country by its rivers.
-It's not surprising, looking at this map, to learn that hydropower accounts for almost (half of Japan’s overall renewable electricity generation)[https://www.hydropower.org/publications/2022-hydropower-status-report].
+It's not surprising, looking at this map, to learn that [hydropower accounts for almost half of Japan’s overall renewable electricity generation](https://www.hydropower.org/publications/2022-hydropower-status-report).
 The country pledged to achieve net-zero emissions by 2050 and hydropower has a major role to play in fulfilling this commitment.

 ![Japan rivers](https://user-images.githubusercontent.com/92735518/199490273-5f4c9829-1179-409f-b461-9118565ccdaa.jpeg)